What is a service charge?

 The lease will set out the arrangements for this as well as when regular, cyclical, maintenance works are due.
 If there is insufficient money in the sinking fund to deal with major works the costs will be shared between owners in the proportions set out in the individual leases.

-Ground rent is a payment made by the leaseholder to the freeholder, SARH under the terms of your lease.
-We will send you a ground rent demand and an invoice for your ground rent contributions in accordance with the terms of your lease.
+Ground Rent is a payment made by the leaseholder to the freeholder under the terms of your lease.
+We will send you a ground rent demand and an invoice for your ground rent contributions in accordance with the terms of your lease each year.

 Falling into arrears with your rent, service charges or ground rent